angusshire/msbot/README.md

 Image recognition is done by calculating the squared euclidean distance (SED) using the RGB pixels of the snapshot image and corresponding template.
 If the SED is below a certain threshold, then it matches the template, and the bot takes an action accordingly.

+In Windows, device-independent bitmaps (DIBs) can be placed in memory in two different orientations - bottom-up and top-down.
+In a bottom-up orientation, the buffer that holds the image data begins first with the bottom-left pixel of the image, and then ends with the upper-right pixel; each row of pixels in the image is stored in the buffer from left to right, starting with the bottom row.
+A top-down orientation is the converse of bottom-up: each row of pixels in the image is stored in the buffer from left to right, starting with the top row.

 ### How to Use
 To use, download the latest release and run the executable.
 Since the bot uses the resources in the `images` folder to parse game snapshots, do not modify anything inside that folder.